logsem/iris-project/iris-logo/README.md

 # The Iris Logo

-This folder hosts the sources used to produce the Iris logo and favicon.
+This folder hosts the the Iris logo and favicon, and their sources.
+The SVG files at the root of this folder are the official logos.
+The ICO and PDF are the official versions in these formats.

+The `src` folder contains the sources from which the official logos can be produced.
+Note however that the output may vary depending on the platform and LaTeX distribution.

+The `design` folder contains the LaTeX/TikZ sources used to experiment with designs of the logo/favicon.
+They offer various parameters and switches to produce (unofficial) variants of the logo.
+They are preserved here as an archive and in case of a redesign.

-## Logo
+## Compiling the Logo

-The official logo can be obtained, in SVG form, via
+The official SVG logo can be obtained from the sources in `src` via

     latexmk -dvi logo

 This will produce the SVG by first compiling to DVI then to SVG using [`dvisvgm`][dvisvgm] (see below for installation notes).

-Alternatively, by running
+The official PDF logo is obtained by running

     latexmk -pdf logo

-one gets a PDF.
-An SVG could be obtained from the PDF by running `pdf2svg`.

 To clean up:

     latexmk -c logo # gets rid of auxiliary files (including DVI) latexmk -C logo # gets rid of SVG output too

+The preferred format for use in interactive media is SVG, for print material use PDF.
+In the cases where a vector format is not suitable, the SVG logo can be converted to a PNG using Export function of [Inkscape][ink].

-The SVG or PDF can be converted to a PNG using [ImageMagik][magik]'s `convert`:
+The SVG or PDF logo can also be converted to a PNG using [ImageMagik][magik]'s `convert`:

     convert -density 1200 logo.svg logo.png

 Note that ImageMagik may use different SVG engines in different systems with varying output quality.
 Converting from a PDF may give better quality and more reproducible results.
+For best results, use Inkscape (which has a CLI interface).

 ## Favicon